cdelker/schemdraw/docs/usage/start.rst

 Reasons to choose the SVG backend include:

-    - No Matplotlib dependency required.
+    - No Matplotlib or Numpy dependency required.
     - Speed.
 The SVG backend draws 4-10x faster than Matplotlib, depending on the circuit complexity.

 Reasons to use Matplotlib backend: